Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 You can cook directly from frozen, but you’ll want to make sure to cook it for a few minutes to defrost it before adding seasonings, or else they will wash off.

-Can I Use Different Sauces for This Dish?
+Can I Use Different Sauces For This Dish?

 Using a different sauce will no longer be bang bang salmon, but that said, there are a variety of other sauces that are delicious with salmon.